axic/daytona/README.md

 # Daytona

 Daytona is an [EVMC] compatible Ethereum VM kit.

-It aims to support a variety of VM implementations written in Rust, such as Parity's, SputnikVM, CitaVM.
+It aims to support a variety of VM implementations written in Rust, such as [Parity]'s, [SputnikVM] and [CitaVM].
+The main goal is to benchmark and compare these implementations.

+*P.S. let me know if there are other Rust EVM implementations out there.*

 Currently it only supports Parity's EVM through [standalone-parity-evm].